Sakura4036/vllm-server/README.md

 ## API Endpoints
 - `POST /instances` - Create a new vLLM instance
 - `GET /instances` - List all active instances
+- `GET /instances/{instance_id}` - Get details of a specific instance
 - `DELETE /instances/{instance_id}` - Delete an instance
 - `ANY /proxy/{instance_id}/{path}` - Proxy any request to a specific instance

+## Future Plans (TODO)
+- **Background Cleanup Task**: Implement a background task using FastAPI's `lifespan` to automatically clean up expired instances.
+- **Persistent State Management**: Use an external service like Redis to manage instance states, making the application stateless and scalable.
+- **Instance Health Checks**: Add a health check mechanism to ensure an instance is fully operational before marking it as 'running'.
+- **Async Process Management**: Refactor process handling from `subprocess` to `asyncio.create_subprocess_exec` for better performance and alignment with the async framework.

 ---